samiat-quadir/bar-directory-recon/ROG-LUCCI_SYNC_REPORT.md

 A comprehensive validation has been performed to ensure all components are correctly configured:

-- Γ£à Device profile created and verified at `config/device_profile-ROG-LUCCI.json`
+- ✅ Device profile created and verified at `config/device_profile-ROG-LUCCI.json`
-- Γ£à Pre-commit hooks installed and functioning correctly
+- ✅ Pre-commit hooks installed and functioning correctly
-- Γ£à Enhanced startup script with proper logging
+- ✅ Enhanced startup script with proper logging
-- Γ£à Created safe_commit_push.py utility for improved Git workflow
+- ✅ Created safe_commit_push.py utility for improved Git workflow
-- Γ£à Cross-device path resolution confirmed to be working correctly
+- ✅ Cross-device path resolution confirmed to be working correctly
-- Γ£à All tasks in `.vscode/tasks.json` verified with ROG-LUCCI environment
+- ✅ All tasks in `.vscode/tasks.json` verified with ROG-LUCCI environment

 A detailed validation report has been created at `logs/ASUS_ROG_LUCCI_VALIDATION_REPORT.md`.